 Sex Trafficking and Child Abuse

-April is Child Abuse Awareness Month and you may be wondering why a counter trafficking organization takes the time to draw attention to child abuse.
+April is National Child Abuse Prevention Month, and you may be wondering why a counter trafficking organization takes the time to draw attention to child abuse.
 Previous abuse is one of the key factors that can make someone more vulnerable to being trafficked.
 Multiple studies estimate that 70-90% of sexually exploited children have a history of child abuse.

 These two crimes are so closely related that on May 29, 2015 President Obama signed the Justice for Victims of Trafficking Act of 2015.
 This bill amended the Child Abuse Prevention and Treatment Act to require states to include sex trafficking within their definitions of child abuse and neglect.